BeatrizArellano/regimeshifts/README.md

-### Estimating autocorrelation and variance
+### Estimating lag-1 autocorrelation and variance

-From the proposed indicators for Critical Slowing Down in the literature, we included methods to measure lag-1 autocorrelation and variance on time-series.
-They are computed over a sliding window with a size determined by the user (parameter `wL`).
-The sliding window can be set as a number of data points or as a proportion of the time series (e.g. wL=0.5).
-These methods can be applied over the detrended data or they can be applied directly to the raw data, in which the detrending step can be applied by setting `detrend=True` and providing the bandwidth size (`bW`).
+From the proposed indicators for Critical Slowing Down in the literature, this library includes methods to measure temporal changes in lag-1 autocorrelation and variance in time-series.
+Lag-1 autocorrelation measures the correlation of a time series with itself shifted by one time step, indicating how current values are related to their immediate past values.
+To assess how these indicators change over time, they are computed using a sliding window whose size is determined by the user (parameter `wL`).
+The sliding window can be specified either as a fixed number of data points or as a proportion of the time series (e.g., wL=0.5).
+These methods can be applied to either the detrended data or the raw data, with detrending performed by setting `detrend=True` and providing the bandwidth size (`bW`).

-The methods to compute lag-1 autocorrelation are: `ar1()`, which fits an autoregressive model of order 1, and `pearsonc()`.
-The method `var()` computes variance.
+The methods for computing lag-1 autocorrelation include `ar1()`, which fits an autoregressive model of order 1, and `pearsonc()`.
+The `var()` var computes the variance.

 ```python